The reasoning.json Protocol

 Condition Trust Level AI Behavior

-No signature present UNSIGNED Standard heuristic evaluation (backward compatible)
+No signature present UNSIGNED Standard heuristic evaluation (backward compatible).

 CLI Tool